FAQs - Synthetic nitrogen reporting

 I’m a dairy farmer and I have not used any synthetic nitrogen on my grazed land – what do I need to record?

-If you have not purchased or applied synthetic fertiliser in the 1 July 2021 to 30 June 2022 period, please record the synthetic nitrogen use as ‘zero’ in HawkEye, MyBallance or the web portal supplied by the regional sector.
+If you have not purchased or applied synthetic fertiliser in the 1 July 2022 to 30 June 2023 period, please record the synthetic nitrogen use as ‘zero’ in HawkEye, MyBallance or the Regional Sector N-Cap webform.
 This will be the same requirement for any year when you do not use synthetic nitrogen fertiliser.

 I’m a dairy goat farmer, do I need to report my synthetic nitrogen use to my council?

 You do not need to.
-The MfE Regulations state that all farms need to record synthetic nitrogen use, however the requirement for reporting this to councils is only for dairy farms milking cows.
+The MfE Regulations state that all farms need to record synthetic nitrogen use, however the requirement for reporting this to councils is only for dairy farms milking cows on greater than 20 hectares of effective land.

 I’m a dairy sheep farmer, do I need to report my synthetic nitrogen use to my council?

 You do not need to.
-The MfE Regulations state that all farms need to record synthetic nitrogen use, however the requirement for reporting this to councils is only for dairy farms milking cows.
+The MfE Regulations state that all farms need to record synthetic nitrogen use, however the requirement for reporting this to councils is only for dairy farms milking cows on greater than 20 hectares of effective land.

 I’m a dairy deer farmer, do I need to report my synthetic nitrogen use to my council?

 You do not need to.
-The MfE Regulations state that all farms need to record synthetic nitrogen use, however the requirement for reporting this to councils is only for dairy farms milking cows.
+The MfE Regulations state that all farms need to record synthetic nitrogen use, however the requirement for reporting this to councils is only for dairy farms milking cows on greater than 20 hectares of effective land.

 What if my farm has a grazed area synthetic nitrogen application rate which is over the 190 kg N/ha limit for the year?

-If you have used a rate greater than 190 kg N/ha it is likely that you will need to apply for a resource consent.
-In the first instance please contact your regional council.
-They will discuss your options and provide advice.
-Your rural or dairy farming rep may also be able to support this process.
+If you have a total rate greater than 190 kg N/ha, you will need to contact your regional council.
+They will discuss your options and provide advice on whether you can apply for a resource consent for a non-complying activity.
+Your fertiliser or dairy farming rep may be able to provide advice on reduction of synthetic nitrogen use on farm to bring your farming practices into compliance with the Regulations.

 I have just purchased a farm for the new season, and I don’t have complete synthetic fertiliser records for the 12 months to 30 June.
 What information do I need to record?